00Josh/Portfolio/README.md

 ![User Interface](https://github.com/00Josh/Portfolio/blob/main/Code%20Tool.jpg)

 ## [Robitcs and Machine Vision Assignment (YouTube Link)](https://youtu.be/J7Bub6kBJvM)
-An assignment from MEC4406 Robitcs and Machine Vision where simple image manipulation was used to program the behavyor of two soccer robots.
-One reobot would be offensice while the other played as a goalie.
+An assignment from MEC4406 Robotics and Machine Vision where simple image manipulation was used to program the behavior of two soccer robots.
+One robot would be offensive while the other played as a goalie.
 **https://youtu.be/J7Bub6kBJvM**
 ![YouTube Video Screenshot](https://raw.githubusercontent.com/00Josh/Portfolio/main/Machine%20Vision%20Robitics%20Sim%20Assignment.jpg)

 ## [AutoCad Survey Reading Assignment Excerpt](https://raw.githubusercontent.com/00Josh/Portfolio/main/Export_photo_1.jpg)
-The assignment question gave three hand drawn feild notes from the serveuyor of the points of various objects in 2D.
-The below was preduced by AutoCad 2d.
+The assignment question gave three hand drawn field notes from the surveyor of the points of various objects in 2D.
+The below was produced by AutoCAD 2d.

 ![Given Survey Information](https://raw.githubusercontent.com/00Josh/Portfolio/main/Surveying%20Example.jpg)
 ![Produced Result](https://raw.githubusercontent.com/00Josh/Portfolio/main/Surveying%20Example%20Output.jpg)

 ## [Matrix Truss Solver Script](https://github.com/00Josh/Portfolio/blob/main/matrix_truss_solver.m)
 This is a simple Matlab script I made when I was studying MEC3302 Computational Mechanics in Design (USQ's FEA course) as a personal side project.
-This shows a firm understanding of the stiffness method used in calculating simple nodal sytems of load trnasfer.
-I also made a [local beam script](https://github.com/00Josh/Portfolio/blob/main/beam_with_moments.m) using the cartesian force and displacment.
+This shows a firm understanding of the stiffness method used in calculating simple nodal systems of load transfer.
+I also made a [local beam script](https://github.com/00Josh/Portfolio/blob/main/beam_with_moments.m) using the caesarian force and displacement.

 ![Matlab Stiffness Function](https://raw.githubusercontent.com/00Josh/Portfolio/main/2d%20Truss%20Solver.jpg)